kasiakalemba/D3-Health-Risk-Factors/README.md

 ## Summary:
 I analyzed the poverty, age, or household income in relation to to obesity, smoking, and lack of healthcare by making an interactive graph that let's the user explore different factor combinations.

-The data set included with the assignment is based on 2014 ACS 1-year estimates: https://factfinder.census.gov/faces/nav/jsf/pages/searchresults.xhtml

 ## Display
 [Webpage Analysis](https://kasiakalemba.github.io/Health-Risk-Factors/)